mattjmorrison-homelab/k8s-github-runner/README.md

 the usual `SecretStore`/`ExternalSecret` pair (not built yet — needs a Kubernetes auth role in OpenBao the same as every other app here).

+## Ephemeral runners via ARC were broken — pinned to a known-good version

+ARC's ephemeral runner flow (JIT config, `--jitconfig`) reliably failed 100% of the time in this cluster: the controller registers a runner, the pod starts, and the runner process exits cleanly within ~2 seconds without ever picking up the job it was created for — leaving the job stuck `queued` forever.
+Confirmed via a side-by-side test: a runner registered the *classic* way (`config.sh --token ...`, no JIT) on the exact same node/image picked up and completed a real job in 3 seconds, every time.
+Ruled out as causes: network/DNS/TLS reachability, MTU, node clock skew, node resource pressure, stale job leases, `securityContext` differences, and the `:latest` image tag.

+Root cause found: `homelab-apps`' Application sources pinned `targetRevision: "*"` for both the controller and scale-set charts — always floating to whatever's newest, never actually pinned.
+That had drifted onto `0.14.x`, which includes a rewrite of the internal client library both the controller and listener use for JIT operations ("Moving to scaleset client for the controller", "Switch client to scaleset library for the listener", plus a JIT-error-handling change, all landing in `0.14.0`).
+Pinned `homelab-apps`' `targetRevision` to `0.13.1` (the version immediately prior) for all three chart sources instead of `"*"`, both to test whether that's what broke JIT and to stop future drift from silently landing on an untested version again.

 ## Not done yet

 - The `SecretStore`/`ExternalSecret`/`ServiceAccount` manifests for the